Name

 Privacy notice

-Individuals have a number of rights under data protection law, including the right to request their information.
+You have a number of rights under data protection law, including the right to request your information.
 You also have a right to make a complaint about our handling of your personal data to the Information Commissioner's Office.

 Contact details